 After all, marketing your site and onboarding new members is time-consuming and expensive.
 If new members leave shortly after they join, that’s a lot of wasted effort.

-In this guide, we’ll show you how to create a strategy to maximize member retention.
-Then we’ll give you some great strategies for recovering failed payments (one of the greatest causes of churn).
+In this guide, we’ll show you how to create a strategy to prevent membership churn and recover failed payments (one of the greatest causes of churn).

-These are two of the most powerful ways to protect you monetized website’s bottom line.
+These are two of the most powerful ways to protect your site’s bottom line.

 To start, we’ll go over why maximizing retention is so important.